 n. early 15c., from Latin memorandum "(thing) to be remembered," neuter singular of memorandus "worthy of remembrance, noteworthy," gerundive of memorare "to call to mind," from memor "mindful of" (see memory).
 Originally a word written at the top of a note, by 1540s it came to stand for the note itself.
 The Latin plural is memoranda.

-Memo Translations is a freelance company managing translations primarily from French and Dutch into English.
-As an independent provider to both professional agencies and direct customers, we are experienced in delivering high-quality translations across a range of industries, from hotels and catering, travel & tourism, entertainment, advertising, PR & Comms, to general business.
-We also translate websites.
+Memo Translations is a one-man freelance company managing translations primarily from French and Dutch into English.
+As an independent provider to both professional agencies and direct customers, I am experienced in delivering high-quality translations across a range of industries, from hotels and catering, travel & tourism, entertainment, advertising, PR & Comms, to general business.
+I also translate websites.

-If you are looking for a partner in translation, please contact us today.
+If you are looking for a partner in translation, please contact me today.